reshift/django-hub-apps/docs/index.rst

 Welcome to django-hub-apps's documentation!
 ===========================================

-Some basic Django apps to get your project started.
+Some basic Django apps and models to get your project started.

 Contents
 ========